 The possible regulatory and environmental impediments to the addition of oil sands upgrading/refining capacity in the U.S. have yet to be adequately assessed, but in Alberta they are better known and quantifiable.
 The issues companies confront in acquiring U.S. upgrading/refining capacity may ultimately prove more disruptive to project timelines than the constraints faced in Alberta projects.
 In addition, there is a significant governmental push to encourage producers to upgrade in Alberta.
-Currently, there are five operating upgraders in Alberta with a capacity of approximately 1.13 million bbl/d.
+Currently, there are five upgraders in Alberta with a capacity of almost 900,000 bbl/d.